icerpc/icerpc-docs/content/getting-started/tutorial/server-tutorial.md

 However, it's more convenient to omit the type name, especially when this type is complicated.

-We mark class `Chatbot` as partial because the [SliceService] attribute instructs the Slice Service code generator to implement interface [IDispatcher]—in other words, make `Chatbot` a service implementation.
+We mark class `Chatbot` as partial because the [SliceService] attribute instructs the Slice Service source generator to implement interface [IDispatcher]—in other words, make `Chatbot` an IceRPC service implementation.

 ### Program.cs - the dispatch pipeline and the server logic